Monthly recap for march 2024

 This gives us these advantages

-• we don't need to specify the URL of the back-end server in our front-end application
+- we don't need to specify the URL of the back-end server in our front-end application

-• we don't need to manage CORS on the back-end
+- we don't need to manage CORS on the back-end

-• we only have one server to manage in production (so no need to synchronize the deployment of 2 servers)
+- we only have one server to manage in production (so no need to synchronize the deployment of 2 servers)

-Focus on: creating the GraphQL APILink to focus-on-creating-the-graphql-api
+Focus on: creating the GraphQL API

 As explained in the previous section, we decided to create a GraphQL API for our application.
 This gives us both technical and organizational advantages for our team:

-• communication between front-end and back-end is type-safe 2, making development smoother and avoiding oversights in the event of API modification
+- communication between front-end and back-end is type-safe 2, making development smoother and avoiding oversights in the event of API modification

-• creates a generic, flexible API on the product side.
+- creates a generic, flexible API on the product side.
 Allowing us to display more information without having to modify the back-end.

 For the development of this API, we turned to Rust.
 We're aware that this is a particular choice, as Rust is a language that requires experience and doesn't have as large a community as JavaScript, especially for web development.